jonathan-chin/mec-2022-technical-interviews/README.md

 # 5 Step Process to answering a coding problem

 1. Echo back to make sure you understand.
-Put it into your own words. *ASK QUESTIONS IF SOMETHING IS UNCLEAR*
+Put it into your own words. *ASK QUESTIONS IF SOMETHING IS UNCLEAR*.
+You can offer your own examples and ask if they are correct.
 2. State your assumptions and constraints
 3. Psuedocode / plain language solution.
 Test your theory without writing code.
 4. Code it!